What must I do to be saved?

 Ultimately, it is “not good that man (or woman) should be alone”, and a person’s relationship in marriage, as with their other relationships, reflects their relationship with God.

 “Third date sex” may be the best Western culture in its current state can offer, but our Creator intends for us to have so much more.
 The fault lies with both men and women.
 So often in relationships, men demand more than the women they say they love are willing to give…and yet these women comply.
+If as seems increasingly common, the woman initiates or even insists on intercourse, a godly man will refuse, leave, and find a new girlfriend.
+Men are ultimately responsible for maintaining chastity until marriage.

 Perhaps one day we will understand that maturity, not age, is the key to marital success, help the young to be mature, and encourage couples to marry when they are ready.
 Perhaps families and friends will help each young couple put boundaries around their physical intimacy.
 Perhaps older people will teach the truth and exemplify it.
 Perhaps men, young and old, will treat women with the love and respect of a husband, not a chattel.
 On that day “Third date sex” will be a memory, like many ill-advised flings, which we try to forget.